 MyLocoSound Light Diesel retains the installation simplicity of screw terminals and also the same low price.
 However the quality and variety of sounds has been achieved by recording the prototypes.

 An airbrake release, "All aboard", a guard's whistle, brake squeal, engine start and two types engine are included in the light diesel soundcard.
-Plus two types of variable pitch horn which can be configured to be single or two tones with the ability to play tunes.
+Plus four types of variable pitch horn plus a klaxon which can be configured to be single or two tones with the ability to play tunes.
 The engine sounds are load sensitive being loud when accelerating, softened when coasting and softer still when slowing down.
 Options are included for "notching up".

 Whilst itís great to have a highly adjustable soundcard, the benefit is lost if you have to take the locomotive apart each time you want to make an adjustment.
 MyLocoSound has solved this problem by providing a handheld remote control which is used to make all adjustments from outside the locomotive.
 These are Sony compatible TV remote controls which can be purchased from local consumer electronics stores or from MyLocoSound at very little cost.
 Only one remote control is needed for any number of locomotives.